SBA Loans Explained

 Unlike an SBA loan, traditional business loans are not backed by the government, meaning they’re harder to qualify for.
 Since there’s more risk on the lender, you can expect them to place a heavy emphasis on factors like your credit score, cash flow, and annual revenue.

-Since SBA loans are less risky for the lender, you can expect lower interest rates than with conventional loans.
+Since SBA loans are less risky for the lender, you can expect lower interest rates than conventional loans.

 Other key differences are the loan amount as well as the loan term.
 SBA loans offer longer loan terms, spanning from 5-25 years, whereas business loans are shorter.
 The loan amount on an SBA loan is up to $5 million, unlike business loans which often range from $25,000 to $250,000.